Travel Sickness Treatments

 - Avoid reading and watching videos

-- Avoid large meals and alcohol before and during travel
+- Avoid heavy meals and alcohol before and during travel

 - Listening to music